ut-amrl/codebotler/docs/index.md

 to deploy such programs on general-purpose autonomous mobile robots.

 **RoboEval** is a code completion benchmark that test for both correctness and robustness of LLM-generated robot programs.
-This proposed benchmark 1) evaluates the execution traces of programs in simulated environments, 2) checks whether the execution traces satisfy temporal logic properties, 3) contains various prompts and evaluate the resulting programs to evaluate for robustness
+This proposed benchmark 1) evaluate the *execution traces* of programs; 2) checks whether the execution traces satisfy *temporal logic* properties that encode correctness for each task; 3) contains *various the prompts* and evaluate the resulting programs to evaluate for robustness

 <div>
 <img src="assets/images/RoboEvalFig1.jpg" style="width:100%"/>